 More important are the languages spoken by the different immigrant communities in Denmark.

 Close to 1% of the Danish population are said to speak some form of Arabic.
 Another 1% speak Turkish and a little under 1% speak Polish.

-Finally each of the following languages are spoken by around 0.5% of the Danish population: Romanian, Bosniac, Iranian, Somali, Pashto, Vietnamese, Hindi, Lithuanian and Chinese.
+Finally, each of the following languages is spoken by around 0.5% of the Danish population: Romanian, Bosniac, Iranian, Somali, Pashto, Vietnamese, Hindi, Lithuanian and Chinese.

 And that pretty much rounds up the primary languages spoken in Denmark.